diqidoq/lars/README.md

 ## Feature roadmap

->  Its all about drum and rhythm programming improvemen.
+>  Basically it's all about drum and rhythm programming improvement.
 It doesn't matter on which projects: on existing ones or on newly to initiate ones ... please join with [your 2 cents](https://github.com/diqidoq/lars/issues/1).

  + a simple, flat and intuitive UI with pro user requirements:
    + neat and clean with only a few logical and useful flat color highlights.